SLajuwomi/Cowboy_Cards/FORMATTINGSTANDARDS.md

    - Navigate to Tools > Actions on Save
    - Check `Reformat code`

-### Test Setup
+#### Test Setup

 To verify your setup works:

 1. Open one of the Typescript files in the project
-2. Make some formatting changes (add extra spaces, break lines incorrectly)
+2. Add a blank line somewhere
 3. Save the file
-4. The formatting should automatically be corrected according to the standards
+4. The file should format on save to the exact state it was in when you opened it

-### Troubleshooting
+#### Troubleshooting

 - Restarting your editor can fix some issues
 - If you're using IntelliJ, you must have the Prettier installed globally on your machine
 - If you're using IntelliJ, double-check your settings after you reopen your project/fork.
-The settings detailed in this guide do not apply to all project
+The settings detailed in this guide do not apply to all projects
 - Refer to these docs for other issues:

   https://www.jetbrains.com/help/idea/prettier.html#ws_prettier_reformat_code